wp-plugins/gwolle-gb/readme.txt

 = 1.0.5 =
 * 2014-12-
-* Start of the Dashboard Widget.
+* Start of the Dashboard Widget (for now without AJAX).
 * Cleanup obsolete options.
 * Update cs_CZ.